-To create the NCJMM, NCSBN researchers drew upon the prevailing literature in nursing, nurse pedagogy, cognitive psychology, psychological assessment, and decision science in addition to conducting multiple investigations involving data from more than 200,000 NCLEX candidates.
-The result of this work was an evidence-based framework for developing, classifying, and scoring test items that was not only technologically attainable but feasible within the current computerized adaptive testing paradigm of the NCLEX.
+To create the NCJMM, NCSBN researchers drew upon the prevailing literature in nursing, nurse pedagogy, cognitive psychology, psychological assessment, and decision science related to decision making and nursing clinical judgment.
+In addition, multiple investigations were conducted involving over 100 nursing experts and analysis of data from more than 200,000 NCLEX candidates.
+The result of this work was an evidence-based framework for developing, classifying, and scoring test items that was not only technologically attainable, but feasible within the current computerized adaptive testing paradigm of the NCLEX.

-The diagram below illustrates the "layers" of the NCJMM, with Layer 3 being particularly pertinent to the development of test items and case studies for the Next Generation exam and Layer 4 providing added contextual elements.
-More detailed information can be found in various research publications including the Journal of Applied Testing Technology, 2019 Special Issue on Assessment in Medical Education.
+The diagram below illustrates the "layers" of the NCJMM starting from the broadest layer 0 defining the context of the clinical situation to the most specific contextual layer 4.
+Layer 3 outlines the cognitive aspects of clinical decision making that are directly measurable and are the basis for the development of Next Generation NCLEX test items and case studies for the NCLEX exam.
+Layer 4 provides examples of contextual elements that were identified in the Nursing Clinical Decision-Making: A Literature Review.
+More detailed information about the NCJMM and the item development process can be found in various research publications including the Journal of Applied Testing Technology, 2019 Special Issue on Assessment in Medical Education.

 While the NCJMM neither defines nor redefines clinical judgment, it allows NCSBN (and potentially other users) for the first time a method for measuring and deriving valid inferences around the nursing clinical judgment and decision-making ability of prospective entry-level nurses.